Nearly 14 million Americans suffer from an alcohol use disorder (AUD).

 Those who began drinking early on and have a number of other dependencies or addictions are rarest.
 With 75% having alcoholism in their family, they often endure many mental health challenges that make personalized treatment most effective.

 Choose Private Alcohol Rehab FL Treatment from The Recovery Team

 The Recovery Team alcohol rehab Fl offers the spectrum of evidence-based treatments for your unique recovery from alcohol abuse.
-Depending on your needs, treatment can involve residential stays, partial hospitalization, outpatient programs, and more.
+Depending on your needs, treatment can involve residential rehab, partial hospitalization, outpatient programs, and more.
 Recover your personal power, and contact The Recovery Team at (800) 817-1247 to take your first step toward freedom from addiction.